1982 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Obverse of the 1982 Nickel

 The obverse features the left-facing profile of Thomas Jefferson, the third U.S. President.
-The design draws inspiration from the bust of Jefferson created by the renowned sculptor Jean-Antoine Houdon.
+The design closely follows the Houdon bust of Jefferson — a famous 1789 sculpture by French artist Jean-Antoine Houdon that is widely considered the most accurate portrait of Jefferson ever made from life.

-Starting in 1968, mint marks were moved to the obverse, sit to the right of Jefferson’s ponytail, just below the date.
+Starting in 1968, mint marks were moved to the obverse, sitting to the right of Jefferson’s ponytail just below the date.
 On 1982 nickels, the mint mark (P, D, or S) appears in this location.

 The Reverse of the 1982 Nickel

-The reverse depicts a frontal view of Monticello, Jefferson’s estate in Virginia.
+The reverse depicts a frontal view of Monticello, Jefferson’s estate near Charlottesville, Virginia.
 The building’s iconic dome and columned portico are prominently displayed.

-Above the structure is the Latin motto “E PLURIBUS UNUM”.
-Below Monticello are the estate’s name and the denomination, “FIVE CENTS.”
-The country’s name, “UNITED STATES OF AMERICA,” curves along the bottom portion of the coin.
+Above the structure is the Latin motto “E PLURIBUS UNUM.”
+Below Monticello are the estate’s name and the denomination, “FIVE CENTS,” with “UNITED STATES OF AMERICA” curving along the bottom.

 Other Features of the 1982 Nickel

 The 1982 Jefferson nickel is a round coin with a plain, smooth edge.
-Its official weight is 5 grams.
-This copper-nickel alloy coin has a diameter of 21.20 millimeters, with a thickness of approximately 1.95 mm.
+Its official weight is 5 grams, with a diameter of 21.20 millimeters and a thickness of approximately 1.95 mm.
+The alloy is 75% copper and 25% nickel — no silver content, unlike the Wartime nickels of 1942–1945.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)